khamisilawrence/khamisilawrence/README.md

 <br />

 ## Profile 👨🏾‍💻
-- Software engineer with 6+ years of experience
+- Software Engineer since 2018
-- Web development specialist
+- Web Development specialist
 - Proficient in designing and developing APIs
 - Skilled in building and scaling web applications
 - Well-versed in developing and maintaining responsive user interfaces